Rules for 1000

 End of game

 The game ends when a player reaches 1000 points or more.
-It's possible to win directly without being on the barrel first (e.g., going from 845 to 1005 points in one round).
+It is possible to win without ever being on the barrel (for example, going from 845 to 1005 points in a single round).

-If the declarer and an opponent both reach 1000+ in the same round, the declarer wins.
-If two opponents reach 1000+, the one with the higher score wins.
+If the declarer and an opponent both reach 1000 or more in the same round, the declarer wins.
+If two opponents both reach 1000 or more, the one with the higher score wins.

 Tips and strategies

-- As declarer: Be careful with your bid - it's better to bid slightly low and make it than bid high and fail
+- As declarer, be careful with your bid.
+It is better to bid slightly low and make it than to bid high and fall short

-- As opponent: Cooperate to stop the declarer, but remember you score your own points
+- As an opponent, work with the other player to stop the declarer, but keep in mind that you each score your own tricks